sharetribe/flex-docs/src/docs/guides/09-how-to-set-up-currency-in-ftw/index.md

 ## Your Saunatime demo listings

 If you just started, you likely have a few demo Saunatime listings in your Console.
 These listings use EUR as their currency.
 Configuring a currency different than EUR will result in an error as the FTW cannot convert the currency of existing listings.
-You can ignore this error by closing these listings in your Console and creating new listings.
-Alternatively, you can use the [Marketplace API](https://www.sharetribe.com/api-reference/#update-listing) to change the currency of these listings.
+You can ignore this error by closing these listings in your Console, which will remove them from the search page as well, and creating new listings.